 A lot of people enjoy working out and playing sports.
 It’s a great way to set and achieve goals and build up your confidence.
 You’d be forgiven for assuming that people will be banging down your door wanting to purchase your services.
 The issue, however, is that it’s challenging to sell personal training services because it costs money and it’s a commitment.
 Your clients have to be willing to alter their lifestyle and hand over a decent amount of money to improve the way they look.
 If you’re someone who’s struggling to find more customers, don’t give up.
-This is how to get more clients as a personal trainer.
+Apart from making sure you apply for this course here to become fully qualified, this is how to get more clients as a personal trainer.

 You have to know how to and be willing to network with anyone and everyone.
 What’s nice about your line of work is that there are a lot of people out there struggling with their fitness goals who could benefit from working with someone like you.
 Put yourself out there and attend fitness events, start conversations at the gym and tell everyone you know what you do.
 You can’t be afraid of rejection, because you never know when someone’s going to say yes.